creationix/howtonode.org/articles/deploying-node-upstart-monit.markdown

     sudo apt-get install upstart

+If you're running the latest Ubuntu, you've got it built in already.

 Otherwise you will need to configure and compile from source, and this blog post will not go off topic!
 So we resume...

-We now will want to configure [upstart][], and I am shame-less-ly borrowing Kevin's example:
+We now will want to configure [upstart][], and I am shamelessly borrowing Kevin's example:

     description "node.js server"
     author      "joe"